The Broody Hen Work and Community Program

 At The Broody Hen, we believe everyone deserves the opportunity to contribute, create, and belong.

-Our Work & Community Program is a bi-weekly gathering where adults with disabilities come together to help prepare items for our farm stand while building friendships, confidence, and practical life skills.
+Our Work & Community Program is a 2-day a week weekly summer opportunity where teens and adults —ages 14 and up — with disabilities come together and work through multiple stations to help care for animals, work in the garden, and prepare items for our weekly farm stand while building friendships, confidence, and practical life skills.

-Participants work on real projects that support our farm stand — from labeling and packaging products to creating handmade goods.
+Participants work on real projects that support our farm stand — from caring for animals, collecting eggs, weeding gardens beds, making cookies and granola, to labeling and packaging products and creating handmade goods.

 But more importantly, they are building community & purpose.